 The Group earns interest from loans and other assets and pays interest to its depositors and other creditors.
 The Group's results of operations are, therefore, dependent to a great extent on the Group's net interest income.
-Net interest income represented 61.1 percent of the Group's total income in 2022, as compared to 51.8 percent in 2021 and 54.1 percent in 2020.
+Net interest income represented 66.7 percent of the Group's total income in 2023, as compared to 60.1 percent in 2022 and 51.8 percent in 2021.
 The Group's net interest margin, which is the difference between the yield on its interest-bearing assets and the cost of its interest-bearing liabilities, varies according to prevailing interest rates and is a significant factor in determining the profitability of the Group.
 Reductions in interest rates or compression of the interest rate spread may result in a decrease in the amount of net interest income generated by the Group and its net interest margin.
 For a discussion of developments in interest rates, see "Risk Factors-Risks Related to the Markets in which the Group Operates."

 The Group's net interest income is driven by a combination of lending and deposit volumes and margins.
 The deposit margin is generally more sensitive to decreases in interest rates than lending margin because in periods of interest rates approaching zero or becoming negative, the rates payable on some customer deposits cannot decrease below zero, which limits the ability to manage deposit margins.
-The Group's net interest income totaled DKK 25,188 million in 2022, as compared to DKK 22,049 million in 2021 and DKK 22,151 million in 2020.
+The Group's net interest income totaled DKK 35,000 million in 2023, as compared to DKK 25,108 million in 2022 (restated; in the 2023 Financial Statements incorporated by reference into this Base Information Memorandum, net interest income was restated due to the implementation of IFRS 17.
+The corresponding figure for the year ended December 31, 2021, was not restated.).
+The Group's net interest income totaled DKK 25,188 million in 2022 (not restated), as compared to DKK 22,049 million in 2021.
+In 2023, the increase in net interest income was driven by higher income from deposits following reprising actions and market rate developments as well as product development initiatives.
 In 2022, net interest income benefitted from changes to base rates, but also from income on deposits following repricing and market developments in rates as well as larger volumes.
 In Northern Ireland, the increase in net interest income was driven by actions taken in response to higher U.K. interest rates.
 In 2021, net interest income was positively affected by the deposit repricing initiatives at Personal & Business Customers Denmark that were implemented during 2021.
 Continuing margin pressure across the Nordic countries and lending product mix effects, however, more than offset the effect of the repricing initiatives, keeping net interest income at a relatively stable level.
 At LC&I, higher activity-driven net interest income and higher net interest income from undrawn committed credit facilities compensated for the decline in net interest income from lower average lending volumes.

 The Group's results of operations are affected by the level of impairment charges.
-The Group's loan impairment charges amounted to DKK 1,568 million in 2022, DKK 348 million in 2021 and DKK 7,001 million in 2020.
+The Group's loan impairment charges amounted to DKK 262 million in 2023, DKK 1,568 million in 2022 and DKK 348 million in 2021.